bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

     - respond to tai led news sensitively
     - prevents it from overfitting due to over-reliance on stocks canying news
   - EQSarnp strategy
-    - financial data augmentati on when pretraining to overcome the news scarcity problem
+    - financial data augmentation when pretraining to overcome the news scarcity problem
     - enhancing tl1e generalization ability of GNNs on feature-imbalanced datasets
 # Related Work
 ## Time-Series Stock Prediction